B. J. RAM RAO

 finally delivered in 1980, the year I graduated.

-September 1977 issue of the Scientific American, was an eye-opener.
+Going back, the September 1977 issue of the Scientific American, was an eye-opener.

 I convinced my college librarian to let me borrow the library reference